LCS2-IIITD/DISARM/DISARM_Dataset/README.md

 ![testsetconfig](https://user-images.githubusercontent.com/9869470/217625907-9217825a-83a5-49c3-89d9-7e71634c0b73.png)

-Meme images can be used from Harmeme Dataset, the full set of which can be downloaded from <a href="[This directory contains dataset details.]https://github.com/LCS2-IIITD/MOMENTA"> here.</a>
+Meme images can be used from Harmeme Dataset, the full set of which can be downloaded from <a href="https://github.com/LCS2-IIITD/MOMENTA"> here.</a>